+II.
+Additional 8K-bit secured OTP for unique identifier: to provide 8K-bit One-Time Program area for setting device unique serial number - Which may be set by factory or system maker.

+The 8K-bit secured OTP area is composed of two rows of 4K-bit.
+Customer could lock the first 4K-bit OTP area and factory could lock the other.

-- II.
-Additional 4K-bit secured OTP for unique identifier: to provide 4K-bit One-Time Program area for setting device unique serial number Which may be set by factory or system maker. - Security register bit 0 indicates whether the chip is locked by factory or not. - To program the 4K-bit secured OTP by entering 4K-bit secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting 4K-bit secured OTP mode by writing EXSO command. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
-Please refer to "Table 10.
-Security Register Definition" for security register bit definition and "Table 2.
-4K-bit Secured OTP Definition" for address range definition.
+- Security register bit 0 indicates whether the 2nd 4K-bit is locked by factory or not. - Customer may lock-down the customer lockable secured OTP by writing WRSCUR(write security register) command to set customer lock-down bit1 as "1".
+Please refer to table of "Table 10.
+Security Register Definition" for security register bit definition and table of "Table 2.
+8K-bit Secured OTP Definition" for address range definition. - To program 8K-bit secured OTP by entering secured OTP mode (with ENSO command), and going through normal program procedure, and then exiting secured OTP mode by writing EXSO command.

-Note: Once lock-down whatever by factory or customer, it cannot be changed any more.
-While in 4K-bit Secured OTP mode, array access is not allowed.
+Note: Once lock-down whatever by factory or customer, the corresponding secured area cannot be changed any more.
+While in 8K-bit Secured OTP mode, array access is not allowed.

 Table 2.
-4K-bit Secured OTP Definition
+8K-bit Secured OTP Definition

+Address range Size Lock-down

+xxx000~xxx1FF 4096-bit Determined by Customer

-Address range Size Standard Factory Lock Customer Lock xxx000~xxx1FF 4096-bit Determined by Factory Determined by customer
+xxx200~xxx3FF 4096-bit Determined by Factory